Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

 * In some articles you can find a lot of content whithout information on the top what's inside.
 It needs a lot f scrolling down to find what you're loooking for.
 * There's no **go back** or **back to the top** button, so you need to scroll again

+### Bad quality screenshots

+* some of the screenshots are unreadible or too small

+### No language versions

+* The documentation is not avalibale in other languages or it is very hard to find

 ### A lot of knowledge